 11. Don’t yell or argue with the sound man or woman

 The quality of your sound is in the hands of the sound engineer.
+These are the people you want to have on your side at all times.
 The last thing you want to do is to yell or argue with them, as they have the power to ruin your show.
 Of course, some time things can go wrong with the sound unintentionally.
 In these circumstances it’s important to stay calm and be respectful before accusing anyone.

 12. Arguing with fans or hecklers in the audience